qiulin/old.qiulin.github.io/_posts/2014/02/2014-02-12-some-resources-about-os-development.md

 下面是搜集到的一些资料：

-* [JamesM's kernel development tutorials](http://www.jamesmolloy.co.uk/tutorial_html/index.html).This set of tutorials aims to take you through programming a simple UNIX-clone operating system for the x86 architecture.The tutorial uses C as the language of choice, with liberally mixed in bits of assembler.
+* [JamesM's kernel development tutorials](http://www.jamesmolloy.co.uk/tutorial_html/index.html).
+This set of tutorials aims to take you through programming a simple UNIX-clone operating system for the x86 architecture.
+The tutorial uses C as the language of choice, with liberally mixed in bits of assembler.

-* [MikeOS](http://mikeos.berlios.de).MikeOS is an operating system for x86 PCs, written in assembly language.
+* [MikeOS](http://mikeos.berlios.de).
+MikeOS is an operating system for x86 PCs, written in assembly language.

 * [Bran's kernel development tutorials](http://www.osdever.net/bkerndev/index.php).